An Awe-Inspiring Bird's-Eye View of Bình Định's Chăm Towers | Saigoneer

 As the sun continued to rise, we ventured on to the Dương Long Towers further into the center of the province.
 With the wonders of Google, we got close enough to see the three red structures rising in the distance.
 After promising the security guard on duty that we wouldn’t stay so long as to interrupt his lunch break, we walked in.

-Built in the late 12th and early 13th Centuries, about 40 kilometers outside Quy Nhon, the largest of the three east-facing towers measures 24 meters.
+Built in the late 12th and early 13th centuries, about 40 kilometers outside Quy Nhon, the largest of the three east-facing towers measures 24 meters.
 Because the stones are in a general state of disrepair, guests are instructed not to approach too closely.
 However, past research suggests the work contains a variety of plant, animal and human reliefs not beholden to any specific iconography.
 The time when they were erected and the style suggest they were built in response to a significant influence from the nearby Khmer regime.

 Lotus leaves opening to the sun cover the top of each of the three Dương Long towers.
 While somewhat visual from the ground, it really took taking our camera to the skies to appreciate them.
 Such a fact makes one wonder who the structures were even built for.
 When constructed, it's not any less likely that the Chăm could have predicted cameras mounted on motorized wings than the end to their empire.
-It is only in our modern-day that we can get another view, another context, another understanding of the impermanence of civilizations.
+It is only in our modern day that we can get another view, another context, another understanding of the impermanence of civilizations.
 It is not the height or size that should make viewers feel small, but rather the way the towers have endured that reminds us of how insignificant our place in history truly is.